Wingmen (novel): Spin-off novel

 In late 2015 Case announced that he had written three quarters of a Wingmen spin-off novel titled Fighters, intending to complete it "in a couple of months" to a release in the first quarter of 2016.
-Set in the same time frame of the original novel while, according to the author, not being a clone of it, Fighters would center on an intense relationship between a Army Colonel and a professional boxing trainer.
+Set in the same time frame of the original novel while, according to the author, not being a clone of it, Fighters would center on an intense relationship between an Army Colonel and a professional boxing trainer.
 It also would feature "much more war-era humor" and several gay characters, including a cameo appearance of Fred Trusteau, which would be connected to the time he almost shot down an Army general plane during his training cruise.
-As of 2021, no new information about the novel or its publication date was given.
+Case died in October 2024, and Fighters remains unpublished.